 Dr. Patel is Board Certified in Medical Oncology, Hematology and Internal Medicine and has numerous publications, book chapters and abstracts.authored multiple articles for the IM Connected Geriatric Spotlight and presented as a faculty member at multiple Chapter events.

-NYACP is excited to announce that a NEW Chapter Awards Committee has been established to increase member recognition for excellence and distinguished contributions to Internal Medicine.
-This year, the committee will be issuing a total of 3-5 awards.
-The categories for candidate nominations include: Education, Advocacy, Clinical Excellence, Research, Diversity, Equity and Inclusion (DEI) and Public Health.
+NYACP is excited to increase member recognition for excellence and distinguished contributions to Internal Medicine.
+The Chapter Awards committee will be issuing a total of 3-5 awards and is accepting nominations in the following categories: Education, Advocacy, Clinical Excellence, Research, Diversity, Equity and Inclusion (DEI) and Public Health.

-https://www.nyacp.org/i4a/forms/index.cfm?id=429.
 The nomination requires a completed online form, a 500-word Letter of Nomination, and a copy of the nominee’s CV.
-The submission deadline is July 31, 2021.
 Self-Nominations will not be accepted.

 Please help the New York Chapter ACP recognize, honor and congratulate the truly deserving members of our Chapter for their amazing and outstanding work.

 Chapter Excellence Award winners will be announced in the Chapter's October newsletter.
 The awards will be presented at the Chapter reception on October 27, 2023 in Rochester, NY.

 Frank Cacace, MD, FACP - Humanism in Medicine